 We engage in a share repurchase program that was approved by our Board of Directors (the "Board"), pursuant to which we may repurchase our issued and outstanding shares of common stock from time to time.
 Purchases may be effected in open market or privately negotiated transactions.
 Our current capital deployment framework remains focused on investing in organic growth first, pursuing acquisitions where appropriate and returning excess capital to stockholders.
-We repurchased 2,982,985 shares for a total of \$625 million during the six months ended June 30, 2023.
-As of June 30, 2023 we had \$1.4 billion remaining under our existing repurchase program.
-The timing and amount of share repurchases, if any, is determined at our discretion within the constraints of our Credit Agreement, the Indentures, applicable laws and consideration of our general liquidity needs.
+We repurchased 296,145 shares for a total of \$70.0 million during the three months ended March 31, 2024.
+As of March 31, 2024, we had \$830.0 million remaining under our existing repurchase program.
+As a result of our planned acquisition of Atria, we paused share repurchases during the quarter.
+Subsequent to closing of the transaction, we will evaluate resuming share repurchases, consistent with our existing capital management strategy.
+The timing and amount of share repurchases, if any, is determined at our discretion within the constraints of our Credit Agreement, applicable laws and consideration of our general liquidity needs.
 See Note 11 - Stockholders' Equity, within the notes to the condensed consolidated financial statements for additional information regarding our share repurchases.